 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 These days, there seems to be no limit to the variety of outdoor furniture and camping equipment available at the click of a mouse.
-Still, we think the best option might still be the tried-and-true hammock.
+Still, we think the best option to be the tried-and-true hammock.
 Hammocks have been around for a long time, but new materials and designs mean we can branch out and enjoy them in more ways and places than ever before.

 Put a freestanding hammock in your backyard to relax after work.
 Throw one in your pack for your next camping trip.
 Keep one in your car, and enjoy the local park when you have some downtime.
 Some of these would even be great for indoor use.
 We’ve put together a list that has a hammock for everybody, so take a look and see why these things get us so excited.